sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_DynamicOriginSelection/README.md

 ### 4. Validate the function works in Lambda Console

-Click `Save and Test` and configure the test event.
+Click `Save` and then `Test` and configure the test event.
 Create new test event and use [ws-lambda-at-edge-select-nearer-origin-test-input.json](./ws-lambda-at-edge-select-nearer-origin-test-input.json) as a test input.

 <kbd>![x](./img/configure-test-event.png)</kbd>